TripleHitcombo/PracticeCode/README.md

 # PracticeCode
-Just a few examples of code I made to practice
+Just a few examples of code I made to practice.
+Languages such as C++, C# and Pythong are here